appernetic/appernetic-hugo-project/content/post/why-use-a-static-web-site-generator.md

 4. http://www.theguardian.com/uk-news,  No SSL, Dynamic site, 4.3 MB, Time to Last Byte: **484 ms**
 5. https://medium.com/@erinleecarr/lessons-dbbaa0c8294d#.h25nipmyq, SSL, Dynamic blog, 3.2 MB, Time to Last Byte **492 ms**.

-> A static site wins every time even if there is a lot of cache misses.
+> A static website wins every time even if there is a lot of cache misses.

 We also eat our own dog food and use it for everything possible.
-Keep your eye on the blog where we will be posting tips and tricks how you can get the best advantage of a static blog or web site.
+Keep your eye on the blog where we will be posting tips and tricks how you can get the best advantage of a static blog or website.

 ![working on computer pexels.com][6]

-We are using Hugo for fast site generation and GitHub for deploy.
+We are using Hugo for fast website generation and GitHub for deploy.

   [1]: https://res.cloudinary.com/appernetic/v1457306076/y8ylaazm8pet3nwpbffq